2020PB/police-brutality/reports/Oregon.md

 ### Police beat wrong person for vandalism | June 28th

-Footage shows a protester spray-painting a building.
+Footage shows a protester spray-painting the Justice Center.
 Another protester with a skateboard passes by.
 Police burst out of the door.
 The spray-painter flees.
 Police grab the protester with the skateboard, ripping the board out of his hands and striking him repeatedly.
 Other protesters intervene and push the officers back into the building.

 tags: beat, property-destruction, protester, strike

 id: or-portland-32

-geolocation:
+geolocation: 45.5156185,-122.6770321

 **Links**